RobertDurfee/ParallelPortExperiments/README.md

 # ParallelPortExperiments
-Experiments for a parallel port using C and Linux
+Experiments for a parallel port using C and Linux.